SRIDHAR-BASKARAN/HR-DASHBOARD-SQL-POWERBI/README.md

 # HR-DASHBOARD-MYSQL-POWERBI

-        HR professionals and decision-makers to monitor and analyze important HR indicators such as recruitment metrics, employee turnover,development progress and workforce demographics.
+   HR professionals and decision-makers to monitor and analyze important HR indicators such as recruitment metrics.
 Technology Used
  Data Cleaning & Analysing: MYSQL Workbench